 Institutions or programs offering distance education, whether blended or full, employ at least one individual trained and/or experienced in evaluating instructional effectiveness of distance education faculty.
 This individual may be directly employed by the institution or the parent company and may work remotely or on site.
+The institution or program may satisfy the requirements through one or a combination of individuals.

-Subsection 2 - Faculty
+Subsection 2 Faculty

 IX.E.2.a.
-Distance education faculty have performance reviews to assess their effectiveness in the distance education environment.
+Distance education faculty are assessed on educational methods in the distance education environment by supervisory personnel within 30 days of beginning instruction and annually thereafter.